rackerlabs/docs-aws/docs/patching/amazon-ec2.rst

 `Systems Manager Patch Manager walkthroughs <https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-patch-walkthrough.html>`_ in the **AWS Systems Manager User Guide**.

-If necessary, you can manually checke and apply the updates, reboot the instance, and validate the update through your usual management access to this instance (SSH or RDP).
+If necessary, you can manually check and apply the updates, reboot the instance, and validate the update through your usual management access to this instance (SSH or RDP).
 However, Rackspace recommends using the Systems Manager Documents to ensure repeatability, eliminate manual work, and manage